 In a musical universe of such intense originality, it was difficult to stand out.
 But some bands managed it, and The Doors was one.
 Their eponymously named first album was immediately influential.
-Its unique, spooky sound, dark tone, and daring lyrics sung with heavy sensuality belied the bubble gum mentality of much of pop music and spoke in a way that went deeper than the counter-culture politics of Jefferson Airplane or the cultural criticisms that were the messages of so many other bands.
+Its unique, spooky sound, dark tone, and daring lyrics sung with heavy sensuality belied the bubble gum mentality of much of pop music and spoke in a way that went psychologically and psychically deeper than the counter-culture politics of Jefferson Airplane or the cultural criticisms that were the messages of so many other bands.
 It tapped directly into the Id.
 It said that sex was directly linked to raw creativity, to mysticism, to power, and to madness.
 And there, telling us all about it, was Jim Morrison—the perfect exemplar.

 We all bought tickets and, on the appointed night, dressed in our hippie best and went to school.
 I don’t remember if there was an opening act.
 If there was, it was local.
 All I remember was the band I’d come to hear.
 Morrison was dressed in skin-tight black leather pants, a white, blousy shirt with ruffles down the front, and a sleek black leather jacket.
 We cheered, and the band played, starting off with several songs from their first album.

 About twenty minutes into the concert, Morrison arched his back and gave a sensual shrug that slid him out of his jacket.
-As he tossed the jacket off stage, you could feel electricity charge the air.
+As he tossed the jacket off to the side, electricity charged the air.
 He already had us in his power, and as the music went on, his every movement and vocal nuance produced a pronounced effect.
-The band was at the height of their skill and creative energies, and they didn’t stint on the length of some of the longer songs, like “Light My Fire” and “When the Music’s Over.”
+The band was at the height of their skill and creative energies, and they didn’t stint on the length of some of the longer songs, like “Light My Fire.”
 There was even a primitive light show whose main feature was strobe lights.

+Then they launched into new material from Strange Days, including an extended version of “When the Music’s Over.”
 At last, the band had played almost everything from both albums.
 Almost.
-Morrison, shirt now hanging open and loose, torso glistening with sweat, approached the mike stand, leaned on it, and asked, “Have you had enough?”
+Morrison, shirt now damp and hanging open and loose, torso glistening with sweat, approached the mike stand, leaned on it, and asked, “Have you had enough?”

 The multitude of voices that answered were equally split between “No!” and “More!” and “The End!”